schech1/AppLinkr/README.md

       - ./db:/app/db
 ```

+## Usage
+Navigate to your domain, to open the QR-Code-Generator.

+Navigate to `/admin` to access the admin panel.
+Login with your defined password.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.